Sign up to our Mailing List to find out more information about our group!

 Amicus is an American charity who helps to provide fair representation for those facing the death penalty in the U.S, and is the only legal charity on campus!

-If this sounds like something you would like to get involved in or if you have any questions please email Harrison Jowett, email@example.com for application forms and more information!
+If this sounds like something you would like to get involved in or if you have any questions please email Harrison Jowett, email@example.com.

 If you would like more information, please visit the Amicus website: www.amicus-alj.org.uk